American Prince: JFK Jr.

-American Prince: JFK Jr. is an 2025 documentary miniseries directed by Rebecca Gitlitz.
+American Prince: JFK Jr. is a 2025 documentary miniseries directed by Rebecca Gitlitz.
 It follows the life of John F. Kennedy Jr. and the launch of George.

 It premiered August 9, 2025, on CNN.

 Premise

 Explores the life of John F. Kennedy Jr. and the launch of George.
 Carole Radziwill, Gary Ginsberg, Hamilton South, Steve Gillon, Cindy Crawford, Robert De Niro, Graydon Carter, Tina Brown, and Kurt Andersen are among those interviewed.